Post

 Letting you feel like you’ve figured it out gives them room to accomplish their real goal while hiding in plain sight.
 They’re paying that money to get you to ascribe the character traits and personality of a living, breathing human to a legal fiction, an ever-changing financial instrument that exists only to generate profit.

 Michael Jordan — now there’s a spokesman.
 Whenever I think of Nike, I imagine him hunched over, sweat dripping from his brow in slow motion as he dribbles a basketball.
 I imagine his affability, his perseverance, his success.
 Those traits bleed over to the company, the shoes, and even the logo.
 It’s eerie, especially considering Nike is little more than a bunch of stuffy old businessmen directing a few sweatshops sewing together garments.
-Let that sink in.
 If the brand Nike means anything to you more than glued together scraps of cloth and leather, the branding wasn’t worth millions; it was worth billions.
 It was worth every cent they have.

 Teasing apart the brand and the person is tricky.
 “Michael Jordan” the brand is a product that Michael Jordan the person sells to companies.
 They seem quite similar, but are no more related than a car and its salesman.
 Companies call up the person and ask, “People are familiar with you.
 Will you please sell your public persona to us so that we may blur it together with our product?”
 Ideally, you never consider this, because if you did, the value of branding and spokespeople declines to nearly zero.